ocelotpotpie/FreedomChat/README.md

 ## Comparison

 Unlike NoEncryption, FreedomChat does not create invalid chat packets.
 NoEncryption will cause a large and visible warning to players on 1.19.1.
-FreedomChat will not do this.
+FreedomChat will not do this, and instead only show a small grey bar.
+This is because while NoEncryption strips the signature from player chat packets, FreedomChat reconstructs player chat as if it were coming from the server itself, which is never signed (and thus not reportable).

 <details>
   <summary>NoEncryption Warning</summary>